General Motors: Post-reorganization

 On February 17, 2020, GM announced its exit from Thailand, Australia and New Zealand, its major right-hand drive markets, after GM stated it would no longer produce right-hand drive vehicles globally.
 It pulled out of Indonesia, another right-hand drive market, in 2019.
 It sold its Thailand manufacturing plant to Chinese automaker Great Wall Motor.

 On January 8, 2021, GM introduced a new logo alongside the tagline "EVerybody in", with the capitalized "EV" as a nod to the company's commitment to electric vehicles.
 GM's new logo used negative space to create the idea of an electric plug in the "M" of the logo.

 At the January 2021 Consumer Electronics Show, GM launched BrightDrop, a brand for all-electric commercial vehicles.

 On January 28, 2021, GM announced that it will end production and sales of fossil-fuel vehicles (including hybrids and plug-in hybrids) by 2035 as part a broader plan to reach carbon neutrality by 2040.
 These plans were scaled back in 2025, due to lack of customer demand.

 In 2021, GM announced plans to establish an automotive battery and battery pack laboratory in Michigan.
 GM will be responsible for battery management systems and power electronics, thermal management, as well as the pack assembly.
 An existing GM facility at Brownstown Township was chosen to be upgraded as a battery pack plant.
 LG Chem's U.S. subsidiary, Compact Power of Troy, Michigan, has been building the prototype packs for the development vehicles and will continue to provide integration support and acting as a liaison for the program.

 In mid-2023, GM abandoned its goal of North American electric vehicle deliveries of 400,000 units from 2022 by mid-2024.
 It had previously set the timeline of by end of 2023.
 CEO Mary Barra pointed to failures in the scaling of battery module production while simultaneously blaming lack of consumer demand.

 General Motors and LG Chem Ltd. have a long-term supply agreement.
 LG Chem Ltd. will provide GM with more than 500,000 tons of cathode materials for 24.7 trillion won (US$18.6 billion).
 Provided materials to the automaker will be enough for 5 million electric vehicles.

 In January 2024, GM announced it would once again manufacture a plug-in hybrid electric vehicle (PHEV) while it aims to balance supply of battery electric vehicles with demand.

 On April 15, 2024, GM announced that it would relocate its global headquarters from the Renaissance Center to the nearby Hudson's Detroit development in 2025.
+As of January 12, 2026 it has begun official occupancy of the site.